 - Help children to grow into reliable, independent and positive citizens.

 We plan a Curriculum based on the new National Curriculum Programmes of Study and the levels of attainment in RE derived from the Bishops' conference.

 We have high expectations of all children and we work hard to ensure our teaching reflects this.
 Fostering a positive atmosphere in every area of school life , where children are allowed to learn by their mistakes, encourages independent learning for all children.

 Teaching is differentiated according to individual need, ensuring all tasks are matched to the children’s level of ability.
 When planning for children with Special Educational Needs, we refer to individual provision maps for specific targets.

 We teach the curriculum through a range of discreet subject and topics where we link subjects across the curriculum to enhance and deepen learning.

 Each class has its own individual plan for year.
 Please see the individual class pages for the annual plan and newsletters for what will be taught each year.
 If you have any further queries please do not hesitate to contact your teacher or the school.

-We also teach Philosphy4Children in discreet sessions, where we aim to develop children’s thinking and reasoning skills.
+We use techniques from Philosphy4Children to develop children’s thinking and reasoning skills.